 - Managing Director Duncan Chessell

-Resolution Minerals executed a binding term sheet with Strategic Energy Resources Ltd (ASX: SER) (Vendors) on 15 December 2020 to acquire a 100% interest in the Benmara Project covering 663km2 along-strike from the Walford Creek Cu-Ag-Pb-Zn-Co and Westmoreland U Deposits on the Fish River Fault in the Northern Territory.
+Resolution Minerals holds a commanding ground position of 2,230km2 of the key prospective areas along-strike from the Walford Creek Cu-Ag-Pb-Zn-Co and Westmoreland U Deposits on the Fish River Fault in the Northern Territory.

 Benmara Prospectivity and Exploration Targeting